Coronavirus cases in Camden have surged by 2,925% in less than three weeks

 "We're maintaining social distance," he said.
 "There's anxiety among officers."

+MAYS LANDING — As COVID-19 spreads through South Jersey, court hearings and trials continue …

 According to an Inquirer analysis, cases in Camden are growing by about 20% a day, which means they are doubling a little faster than every four days.
-The rate of increase is faster than According to an Inquirer analysis, cases in Camden are growing by about 20% a day, which means they are doubling a little faster than every four days. any suburban municipality in the Philadelphia region that had at least 10 cases at the end of March.
+The rate of increase is faster than any suburban municipality in the Philadelphia region that had at least 10 cases at the end of March.
 There have been eight COVID-19 deaths in Camden.

 The next highest case-increase rate in the Philadelphia area, at 14% per day, is in Springfield, Montgomery County, which is the epicenter of a nursing home outbreak.